itsnotAZ/absolute-memer/README.md

 ## Update Roadmap

+**THIS WILL ALWAYS BE SUBJECT TO CHANGE (i think)**

 - [ ] Config File
 - [ ] More commands
 - [ ] Buy Better Hosting
 - [ ] Actual Website

+## Contributing

+Just fork the repo and make a pull request which I will check and I might merge it.

 ## Other